 EQUIPPING STUDENTS TO JOYFULLY SERVE

-Cedar Classical Academy is a new classical Christian school opening in Lansing Chinese Christian Church in Okemos, MI with grades K-6 in 2019.
-Now accepting applications for grades K-7 for the 2020-2021 academic year.
+Cedar Classical Academy is a new classical Christian school in Lansing Chinese Christian Church in Okemos, MI.
+We are now accepting applications for grades 1-7 for the 2020-2021 academic year.

 MISSION & VISION